epsilonrt/modbus-esp8266at/README.md

 **Notes:**

-1. The ESP8266 library can be used with a serial interface by hardware (HardwareSerial) or by software (SoftwareSerial).
-By default it will use HardwareSerial, to change edit the file ESP8266.h removing the comments from line:

-		#define ESP8266_USE_SOFTWARE_SERIAL

-2. Remember that the power of ESP8266 module is 3.3V.
+Remember that the power of ESP8266 module is 3.3V.

 For Modbus IP (ESP8266 AT) there is four examples that can be accessed from the Arduino interface.
 Let's look at the example Lamp.ino (only the parts concerning Modbus will be commented):